agrawal-d/vscode-docs/api/extension-guides/webview.md

 ### getState and setState

 Scripts running inside a webview can use the `getState` and `setState` methods to save off and restore a JSON serializable state object.
-This state is persisted even the webview content itself is destroyed when a webview panel becomes hidden.
+This state is persisted even after the webview content itself is destroyed when a webview panel becomes hidden.
 The state is destroyed when the webview panel is destroyed.

 ```js
 // Inside a webview script